 A small amount of hair from the head is adequate for the hair follicle test.
 About 1.5-inch hair close to the scalp is taken as a sample and this can provide drug use for the past 90 days.
 If any candidate does not have hair on the head, then hair from other parts of the body can be collected for the testing process.

 Hair follicle drug testing is considered to be accurate compared to other drug testing methods, but the fact is it is expensive.
 It is also considered unreliable if any person has very sparingly used MMJ or cannabis.

 Blood Serum Drug Testing

-Blood testing is usually employed to screen for current usage of drugs, especially for marijuana and cannabis.
+Blood testing is usually employed to screen for current usage of drugs, especially for MMJ and cannabis.
 This test is also utilized for investigational purposes such as workplace accidents or motor vehicle accidents.

 Based on certain studies, the THC levels in the blood can remain as long as it is detectable in the urine.
 It is because blood is the primary source of transportation of all drugs.
 So, all the drug metabolites can remain in the blood serum for nearly 30 to 90 days based on the frequency of use.

 Saliva drug testing is new and not necessarily used as part of drug screening.
 MMJ and cannabis can linger in the saliva after smoking or if exposed to smoke.
 The metabolites can only be found in saliva if MMJ and cannabis is consumed or smoked.